Comprehension engine for long-form video

 How it works

-From video link to full insight map
+From video link to full argument map

 in under five minutes.